 Reading is such a key skill and we hope the information above helps support you when reading at home with your child.
 If you have any questions about reading at home with your child please contact your child’s class teacher.

 Reading Events at St. Wilfrid’s

 WORLD BOOK DAY 2020.

-What a fantastic day we all had for World Book Day !
-We had an Alice and Wonderland tea party for lunch, lots of book related activities in classrooms and a wonderful whole school assembly to look at each others costumes and choose our winners from each class.
+What a fantastic day we all had for World Book Day!
+We had an Alice in Wonderland tea party for lunch, lots of book related activities in classrooms and a wonderful whole school assembly to look at each others’ costumes and choose our winners from each class.

 Central library visit with our school librarians.